knative/docs/docs/serving/samples/tag-header-based-routing/README.md

 ## Tag Header Based Routing Feature

 The feature "Tag Header Based Routing" allows users to send requests directly to specific tagged Revisions with the same URL of Knative Service.
-In order to achieve this, users only need to specific header "Knative-Serving-Tag:
+In order to achieve this, users only need to set the specific header "Knative-Serving-Tag:
 {revision-tag}" into the request.

 Currently Istio and Contour Ingress support this feature.

 ## Prerequestie

-1. A Knative cluster having Istio Ingress controller or Contour Ingress controller installed with Knative version 0.16 and above.
+1. A Knative cluster that has an Istio Ingress controller or Contour Ingress controller installed with Knative version 0.16 and above.

 1. Move into the docs directory: